vishvAsa/notes/sapiens/phenes/health/food/eating/Fasting.md

 ### Activity
 - "It goes w/out saying that when you fast you should be active - HIIT, RT, etc. This is HUNTER MODE, 'Destruction & Reconstruction', Autophagy - the primal processes for health which modern life suppresses."

+### Sustenance
+- In case of tiredness, just lie down for a few minutes, or sit upright.
+- Respond to stomach signals or headache indications by drinking water.

-### Sustenance during long fasts
+#### During long fasts
+- Vijay uses rasam to keep up electrolytes; buttery coffee to avoid gall stones.
 - "Fasts of up to 24hrs can be done free of food - some people may prefer not to eat any food as "it is easier to fast than to diet", but longer fasts should include some calories."
 - "Some studies suggest that 500 calories can be consumed every 24hrs whilst keeping fasting benefits, fasters may mistakenly interpret this as a target, not an upper limit - 500 calories a day translated means, 'some food'."
 - "Since calorie-counting is predicated on the naïve view of the human body as a car engine we should take into account not just calories but also the type of food, in that x calories from sugar has a different effect on the body than x calories from fish.
 Have savoury rather than sweet; vegetable soup, a broth of some sort or bouillon give some salts and satisfies hunger pangs or the psychological desire to eat."

 ### Breaking fast
-- Don't drink too much water before breaking fast just to excrete - may cause diarrhoea.
 - Excercise (esp strength training) shortly before breaking fast.
+- Ingredients
+  - Go low on sugars and fats to prevent diarrhoea
+- Quantity after long fast
+  - eating too much or too quickly may upset your stomach, leading to diarrhea.
+This is the case even more so after extended fast periods.
-- Quantity after long fast - "it doesn’t make ecological sense to break a fast with only a small amount (given food availability), no animal would “leave the table with room to spare” after starvation."
+  - "it doesn’t make ecological sense to break a fast with only a small amount (given food availability), no animal would “leave the table with room to spare” after starvation."
 - After breaking fast - sleeping on dvAdashI is traditionally deprecated.

+#### Diarrhea after breaking fast
+- it's common to experience diarrhea after breaking a fast because your bowel's ability to function properly decreases when it's not used.
+When you start eating again, the sudden influx of food can overstimulate the gastrocolic reflex, which can lead to diarrhea.
+- This can be made worse by eating certain foods, such as those that are high in sugar (oft sucrose or frutctose) or fat.
+These foods can cause "dumping syndrome," where food is pushed into the small intestine before it's properly broken down, which can lead to diarrhea.
+- Symptoms of dumping syndrome usually occur within minutes after eating.

 ### Timing
 - "Most people start the timing of their fast directly after their last meal, i.e. the post-prandial state, when the stomach and intestines are absorbing nutrients from food.
 However, it's only after complete digestion and absorption of a meal (Post prandial state), 4-6hrs late that a fast actually begins."